hifihedgehog/HIDMaestro/README.md

 | Single dispose: Xbox Series BT (xinputhid filter) | ~11s |
 | 6-controller mixed cleanup (sequential) | ~33s (dominated by Xbox teardown) |

 Cold start includes certificate creation, signing, catalog generation, driver package installation, and device creation.
 This only happens on first run or after SDK updates.
-Warm start uses event-driven polled waits that exit as soon as PnP is ready — zero fixed `Thread.Sleep` calls remain in any creation, cleanup, or finalization path.
+Warm start uses event-driven polled waits that exit as soon as PnP is ready.
+Zero fixed `Thread.Sleep` calls remain in any creation, cleanup, or finalization path.
 Controllers are independently disposable: removing one does not disturb the others.

 ### Profile Architecture Groups and Teardown Timing

 Disposal speed depends on which kernel-side drivers are in the device stack.
 Each additional driver in the stack adds its own PnP query-remove handshake, handle release, and notification cascade.
 HIDMaestro profiles fall into three architecture groups with dramatically different teardown characteristics:

-#### 1. Plain HID — generic gamepads, wheels, HOTAS, flight sticks (~200ms)
+#### 1. Plain HID: generic gamepads, wheels, HOTAS, flight sticks (~200ms)

 Profiles where `driverMode` is not `"xinputhid"` and the VID is not Microsoft (`0x045E`).
 Includes DualSense, DualShock 4, all Logitech wheels, Thrustmaster HOTAS, flight sticks, pedals, arcade sticks, and most of the 225-profile catalog.